eclipse-tractusx/ssi-docu/docs/testkit/test_scenarios.md

 ## Definition of terms

-- Test case: is the description of test data, pre-conditions, defined execution procedure, post-conditions and an expected result.
+- **Test case**: is the description of test data, pre-conditions, defined execution procedure, post-conditions and an expected result.
 Typically represented by - but not limited to - the JUnit `@Test` method annotation.
-- Test suite: is a set of multiple tests that are executed together and that have a contextual coherence
+- **Test suite**: is a set of multiple tests that are executed together and that have a contextual coherence
-- Verifier: is an entity that is capable of asserting that VerifiableCredentials and VerifiablePresentations have not been altered (= integrity) and that they were indeed signed by a specific party (= provenance).
+- **Verifier**: is an entity that is capable of asserting that VerifiableCredentials and VerifiablePresentations have not been altered (= integrity) and that they were indeed signed by a specific party (= provenance).
 A verifier does **not** implicitly guarantee trust.
-- Issuer: is an entity that can create VerifiableCredentials (=a set of claims) and compute a mathematical proof for them in such a way that every Verifier is able to perform the corresponding verfication.
+- **Issuer**: is an entity that can create VerifiableCredentials (=a set of claims) and compute a mathematical proof for them in such a way that every Verifier is able to perform the corresponding verification.
-- Trust: for the purposes of this document, trust is not relevant, because it exists intrinsically.
+- **Trust**: for the purposes of this document, trust is not relevant, because it exists intrinsically.
+That means, as long as the provenance of a signature of a token can be traced to one particular entity, and that entity is inherently trusted, the token is implicitly trusted.
-- Crypto suite: a collection of cryptographic primitives.
+- **Crypto suite**: a collection of cryptographic primitives that are used to create and verify VerifiableCredentials and VerifiablePresentations.
 A list of currently known suites is posted [here](https://w3c-ccg.github.io/ld-cryptosuite-registry/).
+Every Issuer and Verifier must publish the crypto suite(s) it supports.
-- Compliance: is established once all relevant tests have been passed and SHOULD be provided in an [automated way](#automatic-certificate-of-compliance).
-All tests should be executed for every crypto suite, that is supported by a particular issuer or verifier.
-For example, if an issuer only supports `RsaSignature2018` and `Ed25519`, it must perform all test using those crypto suites, one test run per suite.
+- **Compliance**: is established once all relevant test cases have been passed.
+Test reports SHOULD be provided in an [automated way](#automatic-certificate-of-compliance).
+All tests MUST be executed for each crypto suite, that is supported by a particular issuer or verifier.
+For example, if an issuer only supports `RsaSignature2018` and `Ed25519`, it must perform all test using each of these crypto suites.

 ## Test specification